Optimality conditions in control problems with random state constraints in probabilistic or almost-sure form: Probabilistic constraints in optimal control

-In the definition above, $\xi$ is an $m$-dimensional Gaussian random vector defined on the probability space $(\Omega, \mathcal{F}, \pP)$ and having a centered Gaussian distribution $\mathcal{N}(0,\Sigma)$ with covariance matrix $\Sigma$, and $g\colon U\times\mathbb{R}^m\to\mathbb{R}$ is some constraint function.
-As $\varphi$ is not analytically given, it is important to derive some analytical properties (Lipschitz continuity, convexity) from the given data $(g,\xi)$.
-To this end, we make the following general assumption on $g$:
+with $g\colon U\times\mathbb{R}^m\to\mathbb{R}$ being some constraint function.
+The following assumption will apply throughout this section: \begin{assumption} \subasu $U$ is a reflexive and separable Banach space, \subasu $F$ is convex and Fréchet differentiable, \subasu $\xi$ is an $m$-dimensional Gaussian random vector defined on a probability space $(\Omega, \mathcal{F}, \pP)$ and having a centered Gaussian distribution $\mathcal{N}(0,\Sigma)$ with nondegenerate covariance matrix $\Sigma$, \subasu $g$ is locally Lipschitzian and $g(u,\cdot )$ is convex for all $u\in U$. \end{assumption} }

-In the following, we will fix a point of interest $\bar{u}\in U$ and require two additional assumptions at that point.
+As $\varphi$ is not given analytically, it is important to derive some analytical properties, { specifically, Lipschitz continuity and convexity}, from the given data $(g,\xi)$.
+To this end, we will fix a point of interest $\bar{u}\in U$ and require two additional assumptions at that point.
 The first one requires that the mean zero of the distribution of $\xi$ is a Slater point of the convex inequality $g(\bar{u},z)\leq 0$:

 We note that this assumption is not restrictive.
 Indeed, requiring a Slater point is necessary in order to guarantee that the probability function $\varphi$ is at least continuous.
 But, if some Slater point exists at all, then the mean zero will be a Slater point too whenever $\varphi(\bar{u})\geq 0.5$, see \cite[Proposition 3.11]{vanAckooij_Henrion_2014}.
 On the other hand, $\varphi(\bar{u})$ is typically close to one in probabilistic programming.